Basic benefit covered services

 If you are concerned that your Board Certified Behavior Analyst (BCBA) may have violated one or more of the Behavior Analyst Certification Board's (BACB) ethics requirements, you can report your issue of concern to the BACB's Ethics Department.

 Discharge planning is an important part of treatment planning.
 This prepares beneficiaries for a successful transition once they have reached all treatment goals and Applied Behavior Analysis (ABA) services are no longer appropriate.
 The ABA provider will develop a discharge plan during the treatment planning process.
-Once the beneficiary is ready to be discharged from the ABA provider’s care, the ABA provider will submit a discharge plan to Humana Military.
+Once the beneficiary is ready to be discharged from ABA services, the ABA provider will submit a discharge plan to Humana Military.

 The ABA provider should provide a minimum of a 45-day notice to both parents and Humana Military prior to discharge.
-As part of the transition, we will authorize parent training for a six month period.
+As part of the transition, we will authorize parent training for a six-month period.

-Relocating while enrolled in the ACD:
+Relocating while enrolled in the ACD

 Exclusions